 ● Derivatives can be displayed in the form of futures, options, swaps, etc, and the transactions can either be conducted on exchange or as over-the-counter trades.

 ● The goal is to change the yield curve of other assets, for example — by sacrificing part of the potential return, for the sake of lower risk exposure.
-Structured products such as dual currency and zero interest loans can help create a preferred yield curve.
+Structured products such as dual currency and zero interest crypto loans can help create a preferred yield curve with the guidance of crypto wealth advisors.

 When it comes to derivatives, we must first mention the “inter-institutional trading market”.
 Its position in the industry structure is actually in the same category as exchanges, but its participants are mainly institutions, so the number of participants in this market is much smaller than the number of users on the exchange.
 As the volume for each order is large, the orders are generally not standardized.
 A typical example is Paradigm, which is an over-the-counter derivatives trading market place.